MicrosoftDocs/learn/learn-pr/azure/hub-and-spoke-network-architecture/includes/6-secure-hub-spoke.md

 ## Azure Firewall

 Azure Firewall is a network security service managed by Microsoft that can protect your Azure Virtual Networks and their resources.
-Azure Firewall lets you manage and enforce connectivity policies centrally, it uses a static public IP address for vnet resources allowing outside firewalls to identify your vnet traffic.
+Azure Firewall lets you manage and enforce connectivity policies centrally, it uses a static public IP address for VNet resources allowing outside firewalls to identify your VNet traffic.

 ## Introduction to Azure Firewall